MagTaz/Bookify/README.md

-# 📚 Book Recommendation & Rental App - Flutter
+# 📚 Bookify App - Flutter

 This Flutter application is a full-featured **Book Recommendation and Rental System** built for a technical challenge.
 It supports both user and admin roles and uses Firebase for backend functionality.